foundersandcoders/pg-workshop/README.md

 ### Task 2: Getting data from the database

-Your job is to add to `database/db_connection.js` and `handlers/getData.js` and refactor `router.js` so that the response data comes from the users table in your database instead of from `static.js`.
+Your job now is to add to `database/db_connection.js` and `handlers/getData.js` and refactor `router.js` so that the response data comes from the users table in your database instead of from `static.js`.

 1. In the terminal, connect to your database using `psql postgres://[username]:[password]@localhost:5432/[database]`.
 - Create a table called 'users' with three columns: 'id', 'name' and 'location' and add a couple of rows of dummy data. **Hint: don't hard code the ids**